Tadchai/Tadchai/README.md

 👋 Hi, I'm Tadchai!

 🎓 I'm a recent graduate in Computer Engineering with a passion for building clean and scalable web applications.
-💻 I focus mainly on backend development and API design, with experience using technologies like C#, ASP.NET Core, Node.js, and MySQL.
+💻 I focus mainly on backend development and API design, with experience using technologies like C#, ASP.NET, Node.js, and MySQL.
 📦 I've developed full-stack projects during my internship, and I enjoy solving real-world problems through code.

 🧠 I'm always eager to learn new technologies, contribute to open-source projects, and grow as a software developer.